-The REACH Act and END All Hazing Act are promoted as complimentary and equally important on FSPAC’s website.
+The REACH Act and END All Hazing Act are promoted as complementary and equally important on FSPAC's website.
 Both amend the Higher Education Act of 1965 (which means a college would be denied federal financial assistance money if they do not comply).
 As for the differences:

 The REACH Act would "define" hazing at the federal level.
 END has no definition incorporated into its main text.